NagelTech/NTJsonStore/README.md

  - Cache JSON objects.
 Only deserialize and return an object once.
 (While in memory, we can always return the same object.)
    Cache disposed objects as well for a defined amount of time.
 Update the cache on insert/update.

+ - Threading.

+  - Add method to determine if JSON is the current value.
+(NTJsonCollection isJsonCurrent:) This will enable higher-level caching (Model level)